kofibolten/boltendogs/README.md

-"This is my seond push"
+"This is my second push"